leviv/leviv.github.io/_posts/projects/2020-05-29-Touchy-Feely.md

 In the first part of the experiment, users were usually only able to identify one or two out of the four haptic emojis correctly.
 The happiness Emoji was most commonly mistaken for fear.
 Multiple users noted that the emoji reminded them of a heartbeat, due to the pattern of two beats spaced closely together.
 One users stated that the heartbeat reminded them of the increased heartbeat that occurs when you are in a fight or flight situation.
 The sadness Emoji was identified correctly nearly every time, with participants using words such as ”mellow”, ”subdued”, and ”sigh” to describe the haptic pattern.
 Fear was often mistaken for anger or happiness.
 One user stated that it reminded them of ”fists pounding on a door” while another said the pattern was reminiscent of clapping.
 Anger was mistaken once for happiness, but most users noted that the pattern felt like a low growl.

 ![The home screen of Touchy Feely](/assets/img/2020-05-29-Touchy-Feely/home.PNG)

+The home screen of Touchy Feely
+{: .caption}

 Overall, these observations showed us that the haptic patterns could be interpreted in a variety of ways.
 Most of the interpretations came from references to real-life vibrations, such as heartbeats, laughter, or growling, rather than more abstract concepts behind emotions.
 However, all of the participants agreed that the four patterns were distinct, although they other disagreed on both the emotion represented by the haptic pattern, as well as the reasoning why.
 Because of this, it is clear that haptics that clearly represent common real-life sounds and other physical vibrations work best to allow participants to make a connection between the haptic patterns and the emotions that they represent.